dustywhite7/Econ8310/SlidesCode/10 - Random Forest.md

 ### Random Forests

-Using bagging on decision trees in a situation where one variable is clearly superior to other inputs, the data sample will almost never allow a model to explore other inputs.
+Using bagging on decision trees in a situation where one variable is clearly superior to other inputs, the data itself will almost never allow a model to explore other inputs.
 - The most informative input will mask the other options (always be chosen)
 - Each tree in the bagging algorithm is highly correlated with the other trees
 	- Permits overfitting, and reduces predictive power